Thickening your strands with castor oil and How to Grow Longer & Thicker Hair with Jamaican black castor oil covered this topic in great detail.

 I tried juices and berries and potions and unicorn tears – all a big waste of time and money.

 I discovered Jamaican black castor oil while carrying out research into hair loss and decided to test it out.

 After 9 months, the results were outstanding.
 Below are some of my progress pictures.

 The improvement on the right side is just phenomenal.
-I became a natural oil for hair advocate soon afterwards.
+I became a natural oils for hair advocate soon afterward.

 Jamaican Black Castor Oil Before and After

 How to Use Jamaican Black Castor Oil for Hair Growth